cakebatterandsprinkles/portfolio-gatsby/src/posts/14-git.md

 #### What is Git?

-Have you ever made an experiment?
-I bet you did, even if you are not aware of it.
 Think of a 5 year old that is going to play with her watercolor set, but only has 3 primary colors (yellow, red, blue).
 She sticks her brush into red and forgets to clean it before sticking it to somewhere else and sticks it to blue.
 She doesn't care and keeps on painting, but at one point she realizes, at the place where red and green kinda merged, she has another color: purple!
 She's a smart cookie.
 Now she understands that she can get different colors by mixing them.
 She cleans her brush, now mixes red and yellow, gets orange.
 After another cleaning session, she mixes blue and yellow and has green.
 She adds some more yellow to it, and she gets light green!
 Experimenting got her an infinite amount of colors, but she only started with three.

 Most experiments take time, some more than the others.
 Researchers have lab notebooks that they use when keeping track of their experiments.
 If something is being changed, the 4 great w's need to be recorded: what, why, when, and by whom?
 Until something goes wrong you'll never understand why you keep records of these.
 But when it does, they become your only evidence, pieces of the puzzle to help you understand what went wrong, so the next time you'll do it better.